With Hurricane Matthew bearing down on South Carolina, Brenda Williams has to cancel her vacation. Why won’t Spirit Airlines offer her a full refund?

 Spirit’s policy was clear, but you had booked the package through Hotwire Vacations.
 Hotwire could have advocated for a refund.
 A large tour operator can exert pressure on an airline (yes, even Spirit) to offer a one-time refund, particularly at a time like this.

 Our advocates recommended that you put your grievance in writing.
 You did, but it didn’t really help.
 We shared executive contacts at Spirit.
 Ditto.
+(Here is our guide on how to solve your consumer problem).

 I think Spirit’s fees are ridiculous.
 But that’s a topic for another story.